 Freedom in VPS

-Anonymous - over 1 year ago -
+Anonymous - almost 2 years ago -

 Renting a VPS gives you more flexibility than just having a shared managed hosting plan.
 You can basically install any OS you want and configure it the way you like, similar to the control you have over your own desktop computer.